Christianah001/HackBio-Internship-NGS/Stage_1/Scripts/README.md

 Prevalence of Toxin Genes
 ![Prevalence of Toxins Genes](https://github.com/Christianah001/HackBio-Internship-NGS/blob/main/Stage_1/Results/Prevalence_of_Toxins_across_50_samples.png)
 #### Interpretation
+Gene Distribution Across Each Sample (Heatmap)
+To show the distribution of genes across each of the 50 isolates, I've generated a Presence/Absence Heatmap.
+Each row represents one of your 50 isolates (identified by its SRR ID).
+Each column represents a unique gene.
+A dark square (1) indicates the gene is Present in that isolate.
+A light square (0) indicates the gene is Absent in that isolate.
 These genes detected are key mediators of *Listeria* pathogenicity, enabling:
 - **Escape from host vacuoles (hly, plcA)**
 - **Cell-to-cell spread (actA)**